 Originally from the real universe, ordinary dropout Gwen Poole retreated from her daily struggles and failures by obsessing over the media that she loved, particularly the Marvel Universe.
 Together with her brother Teddy, she was accidentally sucked into the comic book world, and, believing her brother to be dead and uncertain of how to make her way back to the real world, she settled in to become Marvel's newest hero, the unbelievable Gwenpool.

 Gwenpool was initially created by Chris Bachalo as part of the Gwen Stacy Variant Cover event.
 She appeared on the variant cover of Deadpool's Secret Secret War issue 2.
-She proved popular, and was introduced into the comics proper in Howard the Duck #1, created by Christopher Hastings and Danilo Beyruth
+She proved popular, and was introduced into the comics proper in Howard the Duck #1, written by Christopher Hastings and drawn by Danilo Beyruth.

 Major Story Arcs